SmokinCaterpillar/pypet/doc/source/introduction.rst

 But more on that later.

 As said before a *trajectory* contains *parameters*, the basic building blocks that completely define the initial conditions of your numerical simulations.
-Usually these are very basic data types, like integers, floats or maybe a bit more complex numpy arrays.
+Usually, these are very basic data types, like integers, floats or maybe a bit more complex numpy arrays.

-For example, you have written a set functions that simulate traffic jam in Rome.
-Your simulation takes a lot of *parameters*, the amount of cars (integer), their potential destinations (numpy array of strings), number of pedestrians (integer), random number generator seeds (numpy integer array), open parking spots in Rome (Your *parameter* value is probably 0 here), and all other sorts of things.
+For example, you have written a set functions that simulates traffic jam in Rome.
+Your simulation takes a lot of *parameters*, the amount of cars (integer), their potential destinations (numpy array of strings), number of pedestrians (integer), random number generator seeds (numpy integer array), open parking spots in Rome (your *parameter* value is probably 0 here), and all other sorts of things.
 These values are added to your *trajectory* container and can be retrieved from there during the runtime of your simulation.